Skip to content

 • What would acting from a position of strength look like?

-We're not trying to convince anyone that hedging is required.
+Hedging is optional.
 Some people ride vol without flinching.

 But if you know how you tend to respond when things get loud, maybe build a program that accounts for that.
 Assuming you'll be different next time is a bet with a bad track record.